allmaps/allmaps/packages/annotation/README.md

 ### `generateAnnotation(mapOrMaps)`

-Generates a Georeference Annotation from a single map or an AnnotationPage containing multiple Georeference Annotations from an array of maps.
+Generates a Georeference Annotation from a single Georeferenced Map or an Annotation Page containing multiple Georeference Annotations from an array of Georeferenced Maps.

 ###### Parameters